JKorf/CryptoExchange.Net/docs/Clients.md

 *[WARNING] Do not use `using` statements in combination with constructing a `SocketClient`.
 Doing so will dispose the `SocketClient` instance when the subscription is done, which will result in the connection getting closed.
 Instead assign the socket client to a variable outside of the method scope.*

 ### Processing subscribe responses
 Subscribing to a stream will return a `CallResult<UpdateSubscription>` object.
-This should be checked for success the same was as the [rest client](#processing-request-responses).
+This should be checked for success the same way as the [rest client](#processing-request-responses).
 The `UpdateSubscription` object can be used to listen for connection events of the socket connection.
 ```csharp

 var subscriptionResult = await kucoinSocketClient.SpotStreams.SubscribeToAllTickerUpdatesAsync(DataHandler);